This is me…well, this was me.

 “Be yourself.
 Everyone else is already taken.”
 Oscar Wilde

 But seriously….about me.
 I believe in God and I’m raising my children in His image and likeness, or at least I’m trying to!
 I believe happily ever after (fairytale and all) but also that every relationship takes work and the harder you work, the better it/you will be.
 I believe that everything happens for a reason, EVERYTHING!
 I spent too much of my life being angry for things not happening the way I wanted them to.
 This brings to believing in let go and let God.
 I still struggle with this, but it’s one of the best mantras there is.
 I believe that beauty comes in ALL FORMS and I’m so tired and sad of our society’s warped perception of what beauty should be defined as.
 You know what is beautiful?
 Strength.
 Confidence.
 Being a mother.
 Those are beautiful things that aren’t measured by a dress size.

-Final wrap ups: I love my kids more than I can ever possibly tell or show them, my sister is my best friend in the entire world and we live two minutes from each other, prayer gets me through my most difficult times (and sometimes a really, good cry…and lets not forget wine, lots and lots of wine!), my parents taught me the real meaning of unconditional love, date nights are ESSENTIAL in reconnecting when you have kids, I have a gluten intolerance and I love chai tea lattes and going to Pure Barre.
+Final wrap ups: I love my kids more than I can ever possibly tell or show them, my sister is my best friend in the entire world and we live two minutes from each other, prayer gets me through my most difficult times (and sometimes a really, good cry…and lets not forget wine, lots and lots of wine!), my parents taught me the real meaning of unconditional love, date nights are ESSENTIAL in reconnecting, I have a gluten intolerance and I love chai tea lattes and going to Pure Barre.
 But most of all, I’m not perfect.
 I’m an imperfect mom and I’m learning to be okay with that.
 I hope you are too.
 We all have struggles so let us bond over what makes us vulnerable and real.
 Don’t give up mama, you got this!